josmar-crwdstffng/angular/aio/content/guide/architecture-services.md

 *   The *injector* is the main mechanism.
     Angular creates an application-wide injector for you during the bootstrap process, and additional injectors as needed.
-    You don't have to create injectors.
+    You do not have to create injectors.

 *   An injector creates dependencies and maintains a *container* of dependency instances that it reuses, if possible.
 *   A *provider* is an object that tells an injector how to obtain or create a dependency